pingidentity/pingidentity-devops-getting-started/20-kubernetes/05-multi-k8s-cluster-pingdirectory/README.md

 # 05-multi-k8s-cluster-pingdirectory

-This directory is an extension of the `03-replicated-pingdirectory` example that deploys PingDirectory across multiple kubernetes clusters/contexts
+This directory is an extension of the `03-replicated-pingdirectory` example that deploys PingDirectory across multiple kubernetes clusters/contexts.

 ![K8S Multi-Cluster Overview](docs/images/multi-k8s-cluster-pingdirectory-overview.png)

-Because details within each Kubernetes cluster are well hidden from outside the cluster access to each pod within the cluster is required externally.
-The PingDirectory images will setup access to each of the pods (via external LoadBalancer(s)) from an external IP/Host to allow each pod to communicate over the ldaps and replication potocols.
+Because details within each Kubernetes cluster are well hidden from outside the cluster, access to each pod within the cluster is required externally.
+The PingDirectory images will setup access to each of the pods (via external LoadBalancer(s)) from an external IP/Host to allow each pod to communicate over the ldaps and replication protocols.

 ## Modes of Deployment